berenslab/ephyspy/README.md

 This package provies an API to extract a multitude of features from voltage clamp recordings with the help of the [AllenSDK](https://allensdk.readthedocs.io/en/latest/allensdk.ephys.html).

 ### Installation
+The package can be installed via `pip install ephyspy`.
-Clone the package with `https://github.com/berenslab/ephyspy.git` and install using pip via `pip install -e ./ephyspy`.
+Alternatively, clone the package with `https://github.com/berenslab/ephyspy.git` and install using pip via `pip install -e ./ephyspy`.

 ### Getting started
-To get started see [`example.ipynb`](./example.ipynb).
+To get started see [`example.ipynb`](https://github.com/berenslab/ephyspy/blob/main/example.ipynb).